genotrance/vire/README.md

 Installation on Linux is left to the distro package managers.

 Vire also makes it super easy to install your `vimrc`.
 The recommended method is to maintain the `vimrc` as a gist on Github.
+[Here's](https://gist.github.com/genotrance/57d327501443f440f522e2c886dadc1b) my vimrc for example.
 All Vire needs is the gist ID and it is able to keep the local copy up to date.
 All updates can be made on Github and simply running Vire on each machine will get everything up to date.
 This strategy makes it simple to keep multiple machines in sync.

   `vire gistID`